JensAstrup/predictive-textarea/README.md

 // Your content prediction function
 // This should connect to your AI service that generates predictions async function getContentPrediction(text: string): Promise<string> {
-  // Example using OpenAI API
-  // Replace with your actual implementation const response = await fetch('your-prediction-api-endpoint', {
+  const response = await fetch('your-prediction-api-endpoint', {
     method: 'POST',
     headers: { 'Content-Type': 'application/json' },